PIDE Syndicate Approves Bold Reform Agenda To Reinvent Pakistan’s Leading Policy Think Tank - UrduPoint

 PIDE Syndicate Approves Bold Reform Agenda To Reinvent Pakistan’s Leading Policy Think Tank

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th May, 2025) Pakistan Institute of Development Economics (PIDE) Vice Chancellor Dr Nadeem Javaid on Thursday chaired a meeting of the think tank’s syndicate which gave a powerful affirmation of its mission to modernize policy research and impact governance.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th May, 2025) In a powerful affirmation of its mission to modernize policy research and impact governance, the Pakistan Institute of Development Economics (PIDE) convened its 32nd Syndicate meeting, chaired by Vice Chancellor Dr. Nadeem Javaid.

-The meeting brought together distinguished members, including Secretary Ministry of Planning, Development and Special Initiatives Awais Manzur Sumra, Member IT, Higher education Commission of Pakistan Dr Jamil Ahmad and senior officials from PIDE, a news release said.
+The meeting brought together distinguished members, including Mr. Awais Manzur Sumra, Secretary, Ministry of Planning, Development and Special Initiatives, Dr. Jamil Ahmad, Member IT, Higher education Commission of Pakistan and senior officials from PIDE.

 With the spirit of transformation at its core, the Syndicate endorsed a wide-ranging set of reforms aimed at positioning PIDE as a globally connected, impact-driven think tank aligned with Pakistan’s evolving development needs.

-These centers would serve as knowledge engines, connecting rigorous research to real-world policy challenges.
+These centers will serve as knowledge engines, connecting rigorous research to real-world policy challenges.

-The Syndicate further greenlit the launch of an Executive Development Centre (EDC) to equip leaders and policy professionals with evidence-backed tools, and a pioneering PhD Work-Study Program, which would embed scholars within ministries and industries, bridging the gap between theory and practice.
+The Syndicate further greenlit the launch of an Executive Development Centre (EDC) to equip leaders and policy professionals with evidence-backed tools, and a pioneering PhD Work-Study Program, which will embed scholars within ministries and industries—bridging the gap between theory and practice.

-In a significant development, the Syndicate also endorsed institutional governance reforms, including an incentive-based performance framework, a structured remote work policy, and the much-anticipated campus expansion through the allotment of 17.55 acres in Islamabad’s H-11/2 sector.
-This would pave the way for a world-class academic and policy innovation hub.
+In a significant development, the Syndicate also endorsed institutional governance reforms—including an incentive-based performance framework, a structured remote work policy, and the much-anticipated campus expansion through the allotment of 17.55 acres in Islamabad’s H-11/2 sector.
+This will pave the way for a world-class academic and policy innovation hub.

 “PIDE is no longer just a research institute.
-It is evolving into a national resource, where ideas shape policy and innovation drives change,” the VC said.
+It is evolving into a national resource—where ideas shape policy and innovation drives change,” said Dr. Nadeem Javaid, Vice Chancellor, PIDE.

-As PIDE sets its sights on the future, this Syndicate meeting marks a pivotal moment, signalling a renewed commitment to make research more relevant, policy more responsive, and Pakistan more resilient.
+As PIDE sets its sights on the future, this Syndicate meeting marks a pivotal moment—signaling a renewed commitment to make research more relevant, policy more responsive, and Pakistan more resilient.

 Recent Stories